Over the Busy Summer Months Watch for the Danger of Passenger Vans

 Passenger vans are common sights on roadways across Mississippi during the busy summer months.
 College groups, church youth groups, camps and others keep the vehicles full.
 The National Highway Traffic Safety Agency (“NHTSA”) recently urged the users of such 15-passenger vans to take certain steps to keep drivers and passengers safe as the vehicles hold a special danger if not operated properly.

 These larger passenger vans handle very differently from smaller passenger vehicles because they are typically longer, higher, wider, and heavier (especially when fully loaded).
 They require trained drivers who are comfortable and experienced with the unique driving challenges associated with larger vehicles.
-Some of these differences include a greater reliance on side mirrors and the difficult job of changing lanes and longer brake distances.
+Some of these differences include a greater reliance on side mirrors, greater difficulty changing lanes, and longer brake distances.
 Passenger vans also have a higher risk of crashes and rollovers if they are not properly operated.

 See Our Related Blog Posts:

 Mississippi Supreme Court Weighs in on Car Accident Case